PyrrhicShadow/Another-Match-3/README.md

 All art used in this game was either created by PyrrhicSilva (Jake), used with express permission from the creator, or sourced from royalty-free art collections.

 The French and toki pona localizations were done by PyrrhicSilva.
 Report any errors [here](https://forms.gle/twwYvKxhxmNrm1hcA).

+Thank you to the toki pona dictionary at https://lipu-linku.github.io/

 All art credit can be found in the [Art Sources](https://pyrrhicshadow.github.io/Another-Match-3/Assets/Art/artSources) file.